4domm/go-edu/README.md

-# some education projects on go
+# There are no accidents.